aesara-devs/aesara/doc/glossary.rst

     Broadcasting
-        Broadcasting is a mechanism which allows tensors with different numbers of dimensions to be used in element-by-element (elementwise) computations.
+        Broadcasting is a mechanism which allows tensors with different numbers of dimensions to be used in element-by-element (i.e. element-wise) computations.
 It works by
         (virtually) replicating the smaller tensor along
         the dimensions that it is lacking.